Vocational Education and Training (VET)

 This course is aimed at those students who would like to develop their skills and knowledge in the area of building construction and allied professions (e.g.: carpentry, bricklaying, concreting etc.).
 This course leads to a Certificate II in Construction Pathways where all competencies have been successfully completed.
 Previous experience is not required to enrol in this course.

-This course is aimed at those students who would like to develop their skills and knowledge in the area of woodwork and furniture construction and is also suitable for students who enjoy working with wood.
+This course is aimed at those students who would like to develop their skills and knowledge in the area of woodwork and cabinetmaking.
+The course is specially designed for those looking to pursue a career in the cabinetmaking trades such as furniture making, kitchens, commercial joinery and furniture manufacturing.